modifications of the rules

 No rule must be changed for infantry and/or artillery.
 In the case of

-cases (for example to
+3/2 in some cases (for example to determine outnumbering

-each 3 casualties.
+3 casualties.

 UNDER-STRENGHT UNITS